joshbuddy/http_router/README.md

 * `:default_app` - The default #call made on non-matches.
 Defaults to a 404 generator.
 * `:ignore_trailing_slash` - Ignores the trailing slash when matching.
 Defaults to true.
-* `:redirect_trailing_slash` - Redirect on trailing slash matches to non-trailing slash paths.
-Defaults to false.
 * `:middleware` - Perform matching without deferring to matched route.
 Defaults to false.

 ### `#add(name, options)`